US probes Mexican ship's deadly collision with New York's Brooklyn Bridge

 Nineteen others sustained injuries, he said, two of whom were in critical condition.

-The white-hulled ship was moored Sunday along banks of the East River, its mangled masts contrasting against colorful decorations for its US departure.
+The white-hulled ship was moored on Sunday along banks of the East River, its mangled masts contrasting against colourful decorations for its US departure.

 The National Transportation Safety Board (NTSB) said on social media that it was "launching a go-team" to conduct an initial probe of the crash.